Sun. Nov 24th, 2024

 “People especially appreciate the windshield cleaning during bug season.”

-The Liberty Servo started offering produce – think silage, dog and cat food, chook food, the list goes on – to customers when Gary came on board and it’s since expanded in leaps and bounds, with multiple shipping containers now dedicated to housing the amazing range of goods.
+The Liberty Servo started offering produce – think silage, dog and cat food, chook food, the list goes on – to customers when Gary came on board.
+It’s since expanded in leaps and bounds, with multiple shipping containers now dedicated to housing the amazing range of goods.

 “We have a little bit of everything.
 If there’s supplements that people want, we can get it for them on order, and people have responded to the new offerings incredibly well.”